-All members of the EOA Management Committee, with the exception of the UQ Chair, are elected members.
+All members of the EOA Management Committee are elected members.

 Executive members: